 Anatomic pathology testing

 - Percutaneous muscle biopsy pathology testing, a novel, less-invasive sample collection through muscle biopsy that can be done in the clinic under local anesthesia

 - Quantitative assays to determine percentage of mitochondrial abnormalities detected

 - mtDNA genome sequencing and deletion quantification: The MitoGenome test uses long-range PCR fragment NGS next generation sequencing (NGS) analysis to target the mitochondrial genome, detecting single nucleotide variants (SNVs) with heteroplasmy (down to 1 percent) and large deletions.
 Heteroplasmy of large mtDNA deletions is quantified separately by ddPCR.

 - Integrated exome+ mtDNA genome test

 - Blood glutathione analysis

 - MRI-based exercise testing

-Collaboration between clinicians and researchers in Mitochondrial Medicine led by Marni Falk, MD, and Douglas C. Wallace, PhD, and genetic testing labs, led by Nancy B. Spinner, PhD, FACMG, Matthew C. Dulik, PhD, DABMG, Rebecca Ganetzky, MD, Maria Rita-Santi, Brian Harding, and Angela Viaene, has fostered CHOP’s advanced understanding of — and potential treatments for — mitochondrial disease.
+Collaboration between clinicians and researchers in Mitochondrial Medicine has fostered CHOP’s advanced understanding of — and potential treatments for — mitochondrial disease.
+The Mitochondrial Medicine team is led by Marni Falk, MD, and Douglas C. Wallace, PhD, and genetic testing labs, led by Nancy B. Spinner, PhD, FACMG, Matthew C. Dulik, PhD, DABMG, Rebecca Ganetzky, MD, DABMG, Maria Rita-Santi, MD, PhD, Brian Harding, MA, DPhil, BM, BCh, FRCPath, and Angela Viaene, MD, PhD.

 If your patients would benefit from these tests, please contact us.
 One of our genetic counselors will reach out to you to discuss which tests are most appropriate and outline how samples should be collected, stored and sent to CHOP.